SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 to create complex control flow structures.
 However, loops and conditional statements can both use the ``break`` statement to end their execution prematurely.
-Therefore, it is sometimes useful to be explicit about which loop or conditional statement you want a ``break`` statement to terminate.
+Therefore, it's sometimes useful to be explicit about which loop or conditional statement you want a ``break`` statement to terminate.
 Similarly, if you have multiple nested loops, it can be useful to be explicit about which loop the ``continue`` statement